-The primary production of milk for raw milk products requires a greater level of control to ensure that the potential for pathogen contamination is minimised.
-The additional measures that are required to ensure this level of control is met are specified in the clauses within subdivision 2.
-Supplementary information relating to baseline requirements is also provided.
+The primary production of milk for raw milk cheese requires a greater level of control to ensure that the potential for pathogen contamination is minimised.
+This is discussed further under Additional considerations for production of milk for raw milk cheese.